raul23/chrome_extensions/README.md

 You should be re-directed to the extension's config page
 1. Click on the toggle switch to disable the extension

-To re-enable it, click again on the toggle switch from extension's config page.
+To re-enable it, click again on the toggle switch from the extension's config page.

 ## How to remove it
 To remove the extension from Chrome: